| Bali Usada - a week of Tapa Brata with Merta Ada

 a grey linen kimono I'd just had made for the occasion.
 Also had what's

+left of my head hair cut even shorter.
 We watched an introductory video with Merta Ada and

 learned the few guidelines for the meditation hall.
 In addition to the